husni-faiz/ava-doc/README.md

 make -j4
 ```

+`M:` Standard Extension for Integer Multiplication and Division
+`C:` Standard Extension for Compressed Instructions

 NOTE:
 Recent versions of each which don't support the RISC-V Vector ISA,
 or older versions which do have RVV support.